News

 Latest News, SDG 3

-Why Do Teeth Become Sensitive After Whitening?
+Why Do Teeth Become Sensitive After Whitening Procedures?

 Tooth whitening, or bleaching, uses chemicals such as hydrogen peroxide or carbamide peroxide to remove stains from teeth.
 Although effective, this procedure often causes tooth sensitivity.
 The sensitivity occurs because the chemicals open the enamel pores, making the dentin—the inner layer of the tooth that contains nerves—more vulnerable to stimuli such as heat, cold, or acidic foods.